Twombs/GOGger-Wishlist/README.md

 # GOGger-Wishlist
 GOGger Wishlist is a program to keep tabs on game entries on your online GOG Wishlist.
+It has been developed due to online shortfalls at GOG.

 ![GOGger Wishlist](https://github.com/Twombs/GOGger-Wishlist/blob/main/GOGger%20Wishlist.png?raw=true)